mvrdevelopment/spec/mvr-spec.md

 Node name: `Mappings`

-The child list contains a list of the following nodes:
+The child list (Table 62) contains a list of the following nodes:

-##### Table 63 — *Mappings Node Childs*
+##### Table 62 — *Mappings Node Childs*

 | Child Node                            | Allowed Count | Description                  |
 | ------------------------------------- | ------------- | ---------------------------- |
 | [Mapping](#node-definition-mapping) | 0 or any      | One Mapping for the fixture. |

-It is only allowed to have one Mapping linked to the same Mapping Definition once per Fixture.
+It is only allowed to have one Mapping linked to the same Mapping Definition once per Fixture

 #### Node Definition: Mapping

 This node defines a Mapping.
+The defined Mapping Node Attributes are specified in Table 63.

 Node name: `Mapping`

-##### Table 64 — *Mapping Node Attributes*
+##### Table 63 — *Mapping Node Attributes*

 | Attribute Name | Attribute Value Type                |  Description                                                                                |
 | -------------- | ----------------------------------- | ------------------------------------------------------------------------------------------- |
 | linkedDef      | [UUID](#user-content-attrtype-uuid) | The unique identifier of the MappingDefinition node that will be the source of the mapping. |

-The child list contains a list of the following nodes:
+The child list (Table 64) contains a list of the following nodes:

-##### Table 65 — *Mapping Node Childs*
+##### Table 64 — *Mapping Node Childs*

 | Child Node | Allowed Count | Value Type | Description                                                                                    |
 | ---------- | ------------- | ---------- | ---------------------------------------------------------------------------------------------  |